 Rice’s undergraduate art history program offers a diverse curriculum that spans many historical periods and geographic areas.
-Our ten full-time faculty members offer courses on the art, architecture, and material culture of Asia, Europe, and the Americas from antiquity to the present, looking at everything from ancient temples to contemporary films.
+Our faculty members offer courses on the art, architecture, and material culture of the Americas, Asia, Europe, the African Diaspora, and the Islamic world from antiquity to the present, looking at everything from ancient temples to contemporary films.
 The Department of Art History offers three areas of study for majors: art history, architectural history, and the art history honors program, in which students write an honors thesis in their senior year under the mentorship of a department professor.

 While our introductory 100-level courses are typically lectures, the majority of our classes are small, discussion-based seminars.
 These cover topics focusing on specific areas, periods, and movements (such as Renaissance Italy, medieval China, and French Impressionism), or important ideas and practices in the arts (spanning such topics as pilgrimage, abstraction, transnationalism, and the representation of sexuality).
 Students interact directly and frequently with their professors in nearly all of our courses and work closely with them to explore their particular interests and passions.